 - Right-click the menu bar for any virtual machine column and select .

-- To consolidate the files, right-click the virtual machine and select .
+- Right-click the virtual machine and select .

 - Check the Needs Consolidation column to verify that the task succeeded.